raininsnovv/raininsnovv/README.md

 ---
 ### 👨🏽‍💻 About Me :

-- My name is Ibragim Bakaev, and I'm a Frontend Developer.

 - Worked as an information security specialist for seven years at [Gazprom Transgaz Grozny](https://grozny-tr.gazprom.ru/).

 - Currently working as Web Developer/Content Manager at company Alfa and making some own projects with small team!